nousantx/style.js/README.md

 # style.js
-A collection of classnames that can be used for tenoxui
+A collection of classnames that can be used in tenoxui